rtazaki1205/geofractal/README.md

 I recommend following set of options: `iqapp=2`,`iqcor=3`,`iqcon=2` (default).

-To run the code, first, compile the codes via
+To run the code, first of all, compile the codes via
 ```
 make
 ```